 283S Understanding the Contemporary Hispanic Caribbean World.

-In each of the three Hispanophone Caribbean islands toward the mid-twentieth century, extremely different political fall-outs produced a corpus of texts distinct from that of their predecessors.
-The Cuban Revolution, the death of the Dominican dictator Trujillo, and Puerto Rico’s new political status as a U.S Commonwealth, all spurred a reconsideration of literature and other media as a socio-political space in which to articulate new notions of cultural identity.
-This course, through poetry, film, music and narrative, will examine the cultural shifts and their aesthetic correlates arising from these fracturing yet foundational historical events.
+In each of the three Hispano-Caribbean islands toward the 1950s, different political fall-outs produced a corpus of texts distinct from that of their predecessors.
+The Cuban Revolution, the death of the Dominican dictator Trujillo, and Puerto Rico’s new political status as a U.S Commonwealth all spurred a reconsideration of literature and other media as a socio-political space in which to articulate new notions of cultural identity.
+This course, through poetry, film, music and narrative, examines the cultural shifts and their aesthetic correlates arising from these fracturing events.
 (Writing-intensive.)
+(Oral Presentations.)
 (Proseminar.)
 Prerequisite, HSPST 200.
 Maximum enrollment, 16.
 Rodríguez-Plate.

 The Hispanic Transatlantic.